chopfitzroy/dotfiles-experiment/README.md

 ### Markdown knowledge base 🧠

-I originally tried to create my own markdown knowledge base rendered in terminal via [Glow](https://github.com/charmbracelet/glow).
+I originally tried to create my own markdown knowledge base rendered in the terminal via [Glow](https://github.com/charmbracelet/glow).

 Unfortunately this didn't quite have the flow I wanted.
 Since then I have discovered [Silver Bullet](https://silverbullet.md/) which is more browser centric workflow and has been working well so far.